 Cleveland is Ohio’s second-largest city, situated on the shores of Lake Erie, and near the mouth of the Cuyahoga River.
 With this strategic location, Cleveland became economic and manufacturing center from the 1860s to present.
 The many industries that sprang up here used asbestos and exposed thousands of workers to the deadly mineral.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.